Logic gate: History and development

 The binary number system was refined by Gottfried Wilhelm Leibniz (published in 1705), influenced by the ancient I Ching's binary system.
 Leibniz established that using the binary system combined the principles of arithmetic and logic.

+The analytical engine devised by Charles Babbage in 1837 used mechanical logic gates based on gears.

 In an 1886 letter, Charles Sanders Peirce described how logical operations could be carried out by electrical switching circuits.
-Eventually, vacuum tubes replaced relays for logic operations.
-Lee De Forest's modification, in 1907, of the Fleming valve can be used as a logic gate.
+Early Electromechanical computers were constructed from switches and relay logic rather than the later innovations of vacuum tubes (thermionic valves) or transistors (from which later electronic computers were constructed).
 Ludwig Wittgenstein introduced a version of the 16-row truth table as proposition 5.101 of Tractatus Logico-Philosophicus (1921).
 Walther Bothe, inventor of the coincidence circuit, got part of the 1954 Nobel Prize in physics, for the first modern electronic AND gate in 1924.
 Konrad Zuse designed and built electromechanical logic gates for his computer Z1 (from 1935 to 1938).

 From 1934 to 1936, NEC engineer Akira Nakashima, Claude Shannon and Victor Shestakov introduced switching circuit theory in a series of papers showing that two-valued Boolean algebra, which they discovered independently, can describe the operation of switching circuits.
 Using this property of electrical switches to implement logic is the fundamental concept that underlies all electronic digital computers.
 Switching circuit theory became the foundation of digital circuit design, as it became widely known in the electrical engineering community during and after World War II, with theoretical rigor superseding the ad hoc methods that had prevailed previously.

-Metal–oxide–semiconductor (MOS) devices in the forms of PMOS and NMOS were demonstrated by Bell Labs engineers Mohamed M. Atalla and Dawon Kahng in 1960.
+In 1948, Bardeen and Brattain patented an insulated-gate transistor (IGFET) with an inversion layer.
+Their concept forms the basis of CMOS technology today.
+In 1957, Frosch and Derick were able to manufacture PMOS and NMOS planar gates.
+Later a team at Bell Labs demonstrated a working MOS with PMOS and NMOS gates.
 Both types were later combined and adapted into complementary MOS (CMOS) logic by Chih-Tang Sah and Frank Wanlass at Fairchild Semiconductor in 1963.

-Active research is taking place in molecular logic gates.